ourcodingclub/ourcodingclub.github.io/_tutorials/dataviz-beautification-synthesis.md

 <center> <img src="{{ site.baseurl }}/assets/img/tutorials/dataviz-beautification-synthesis/map6.png" alt="Img" style="width: 700px;"/> </center>

-Well, we _slightly_ overdid it with the labels, we have a lot of sites and it's definitely an eye sore to look at all of their names at once.
+Well, we _slightly_ overdid it with the labels, so we got a warning that there are too many labels and a map where they don't overlap a lot couldn't be constructed.
+(Depending on your version of packages, you may instead get a map with all the labels, but with too many of them overlapping).
 But where annotations really shine is in drawing attention to a specific point or data record.
 So we can add a label just for one of the sites, Niwot Ridge, from where the plant data for the rest of the tutorial comes.

 ```r
 (lter_map7 <- ggplot() +